 The US Patent and Trademark Office (USPTO) and the US Copyright Office are the main IP authorities in the United States.
-An agency of the US Department of Commerce, the USPTO has the authority to grant patents, register trademarks, and it also advises the President of the United States, the Secretary of Commerce and bureaus of the Department, and other government agencies on domestic and global intellectual property issues.
+An agency of the US Department of Commerce, the USPTO has the authority to grant patents, register trademarks, and it also advises the President of the United States, the Secretary of Commerce and bureaus of the Department and other government agencies, on domestic and global intellectual property issues.

-The Copyright Office is a federal department within the Library of Congress.
-The Copyright Office does not grant copyrights, which attach the moment a copyrightable work is created and fixed in a tangible medium.
-The Copyright Office serves as the administrator for copyright registration as well as various compulsory and statutory licensing provisions set forth in the Act.
-The Copyright Office also provides legal and policy advice to Congress on issues relating to the domestic and international copyright systems.
+The Copyright Office does not grant IP rights - copyright protection is created the moment that a work is created and fixed in a tangible form.
+The Office also administers the Copyright Act's mandatory deposit provisions and various compulsory and statutory licensing provisions set forth in the Act, including collecting and distributing royalty fees.
+The Office also advises Congress on copyright policy.